Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 The ``POST /cluster/force-new`` endpoint, which is only available in the _Failed_ state, requires authentication as it is potentially destructive.
-However since users and roles are not available in that state, the endpoint expects always the ``unlock`` user, with the latest known unlock passphrase as the password.
+However since HSM users and roles are not available in that state, the endpoint expects HTTPS clients to always authenticate with the ``unlock`` fake user, and the latest known unlock passphrase as the password.

 .. warning::
-   After an update from a version < 4.0, the ``force-new`` endpoint will be always Unauthorized before the HSM is unlocked or the unlock passphrase is changed at least once.
+   After an update from a version < 5.0, the ``force-new`` endpoint will be always Unauthorized before the HSM is unlocked or the unlock passphrase is changed at least once.